scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 enjoying the convenience of not having to mix and shake my drink I suppose.
 But I think I do prefer the taste of v1.6 to v2.0

+### Day 160

+Soylent for lunch and dinner today, with no bagels in the morning.
+So it was a full day of liquid soylent!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/